What are the DevSecOps quick wins or low-hanging fruits if you are about to start with the topic of security in software development?

 - Merge the Pull request and deploy your software

 5. Always Ask Yourself: What Could Go Wrong?

 You may have heard of “Evil User Stories” and “Abuse Cases.”
-We highly encourage you to add these new types of issues to your normal “User Stories” or “Bugs.”
+We highly encourage you to add these new issues to your typical “User Stories” or “Bugs.”

 If you want to go for the quick win: For every user story or use case that you are planning and implementing, ask yourself: “What could go wrong?” – Is it a missed authentication?
 Is it a logical error?
 Is it an overload of your system?

-If you think about this during the implementation, you can easily make sure that those cases don’t happen.
+If you think about this during the implementation, you can easily ensure that those cases don’t happen.

 6. Create a Responsible Vulnerability Disclosure Policy

 Unfortunately, we are all humans and can’t get it 100% right every time.
 Therefore, we need the support of others.

 Creating and managing a bug bounty program is a lot of work.
 And you may not want to have people hacking your application all the time (even for a good cause).